 This content uses links from which we may earn a commission.
 Disclosure.

-- Roving Wool – Benzie Fern, Sage, and Queensland
+- Needle Felting Roving Wool – Mint, Sprout, and Natural Light

 - Embroidery Floss – DMC Grass Green Medium (320) and Very Dark Avocado Green (936)